 The biggest problem with writing for some of us writers is that we tend to want to write it and get it out to readers quickly!
 It is frustrating having to edit text.

 The words initially put to paper or entered on the screen represent more than just simple words to writers.
 While writing, writers experience a myriad of emotions behind each word.
 Some of us can actually capture what we feel as we write and convey it to the reader

-However, even the best writer needs to make sure that along the writing journey there are no unexpected stops where something is left out, or a thought left unclear.
+However, even the best writer needs to make sure that along the writing journey there are no unexpected stops where something is left out, or an idea left unclear.

-Personally, I read my articles several times before I submit them on Hubpages.com and several times afterwards.
+Personally, I read my articles several times before I submit them on Hubpages.com and several times afterward.
 Occasionally I still miss something!

 The best way to edit is to have another person read it.
 As bloggers and such, some of us do not have the pleasure of an editor awaiting our nuggets of wisdom.
 As such, the situation requires a system of self-editing.

 The way to become an excellent writer, as well as a creative one, is to know that you will make an (or many) editing mistakes.
-It may be a misspelled word or a left out thought.
-Regarding this article, I have read it several times and added something each time because my brain works faster than my hand's type!
+It may be a misspelled word or a left out idea.
+Regarding this article, I have read it several times and added something each time because my brain works faster than my fingers type!